moderndayNeo/Conscious-AI/README.md

 - 'On Having No Head: Zen and the Rediscovery of the Obvious' by Douglas Harding.
 - 'Waking Up' by Sam Harris.

-Then each time you ask Conscious AI about spirituality, it uses these books as the context for its answer!
+Then each time you ask ConsciousAI about spirituality, it uses these books as the context for its answer!

 <b> Embedding Book Chunks And Inserting Into Vector Database: </b>